 I was raised in a small town in northwestern Pennsylvania.
 I have always been an artist.
 I began drawing and hand sewing clothes for my stuffed animals as early as age five.
 My father taught me to use a sewing machine and my mother encouraged me to embroider, knit and crochet.
 I drew prolifically throughout high school and won many awards for my surrealism, portraits and photography.

 I attended Clarion University and studied art history, design basics, drawing, and sculpture before moving to Pittsburgh, Pennsylvania, where I earned my degree as an Optician.
-I worked for several years in the eye-care industry.
-During this time, I drew, painted, threw pottery, created sculptures, made clothing and designed embroidery.
+I worked for several years in the eye-care industry but never strayed from my artistic roots.
+During this time I drew, painted, threw pottery, created sculptures, made clothing and designed embroidery.

-In 2009 I opened my online Etsy shop, Snappy Tatter.
-I was able to quit my day job to work as a fiber artist.
-My work has been sold through my online shop and privately to people all over the world for nearly six years now.
+In 2009 I opened my online Etsy shop, Snappy Tatter to work as a fiber artist.
+My work has been sold through my online shop and privately to people all over the world for nearly 10 years now.
 I also belonged to the Blue Heron Art Gallery for two years up until 2011.
-You can find my lacework and fiber art in my online Etsy shop, Snappy Tatter.
-I also sell prints, cards and phone cases of my fiber art paintings on fineartamerica.
+Currently, my work can be found in Blackfoot, Idaho in Artisan’s Corner Shoppe as well as online.

-I hope my work is beautiful and refreshing to you.
+I hope my art is beautiful and refreshing to you.
 It is truly a delight for me to design and create.

 Jennifer Kohr AKA Snappy Tatter!